hyphop/miZy-spi-image-builder/miZy_spi_image_builder.md

 # ABOUT miZy\_spi\_image\_builder

-SPI-flash firmware image builder (for sunxi Orange Pi Zero, another sunxi boards maybe work too )
+SPI-flash miZy firmware image builder (for sunxi Orange Pi Zero, another sunxi boards maybe work too )

 Its just a part or miZy project, and same as other our parts can standalone used